MozartofCode/Deal-Sourcing-AI/API_AND_DATABASE_REQUIREMENTS.md

-# Laguna AI - Complete API & Database Requirements
+# Scout - Complete API & Database Requirements

 ## Overview
 This document outlines all APIs and database needs for full functionality without mock data.